Classroom routines and procedures serve as the unseen gears that create a harmonious learning environment.

 This post outlines the most effective classroom procedures and routines that help teachers run their classrooms smoothly.

-Doing so will make your classroom management goals a success!
+Doing so will make your classroom management goals a success plus the teaching and learning more effective.

 Classroom Routines and Procedures